-The Institute for Information Law and Policy is New York Law School’s home for the study of law, technology and civil liberties.
+The Institute for Information Law and Policy is New York Law School’s center for the study of technology, innovation, and civil liberties.
 Participants in the Institute aim not only to understand the interplay between law and technology, but also to influence its evolution with changing times.
 The Institute develops and applies theories of information and communication to analyze law and policy.
-It also seeks to design new technologies and systems that will best serve the values of democracy and social justice in the digital age.
+It also engages with the community to address real-life problems and to promote justice, equality, and new ideas.

 For more information on the Center, visit About Us.